 Did you know that we need more protein as we age?
 It’s true.

 The recommended dietary allowance of protein is .8 grams of protein per kilogram of weight.
 But if you’re over 65, this goes up to 1.0 – 1.2 grams.
-You can calculate your protein needs and other information with this online calculator:
+You can calculate your protein needs and other information per meal with this online calculator:

 Many researchers encourage eating thirty grams of protein at breakfast to kickstart your day and give you the mental and physical motivation to tackle the tasks in front of you.